irfanjat/gitops-cicd-pipeline/README.md

 - **test** — runs `pytest` against the Flask app.
 Pipeline stops here if any test fails
 - **build-and-push** — builds Docker image, tags it with the exact commit SHA, pushes to GHCR
-- **update-config** — checks out `myapp-config`, `sed`-replaces the image tag, commits and pushes
+- **update-config** — checks out `gitops-cicd-pipeline-config`, `sed`-replaces the image tag, commits and pushes

 ### CD — ArgoCD

-ArgoCD runs inside the cluster and polls `myapp-config` every 3 minutes.
+ArgoCD runs inside the cluster and polls `gitops-cicd-pipeline-config` every 3 minutes.
 The moment it detects a new commit (a new image SHA), it applies the updated manifests and performs a rolling deployment — old pods terminate only after new pods pass readiness probes.

 ---